 Sounds promising, but to consult these doctors you need a computer or other mobile device and an internet connection.
 ‘In 2015, 98.8% of all households had a broadband connection of minimum 30 Mbps’, says Sidar Ok.
 ‘82% of these households had a computer.
 Five years ago this concept may not have taken of, but today this is a totally different story.’

 The big question is whether it is possible to have a consultation for only 10 minutes?
 ‘Based on scientific research, we have, in collaboration with our Chief Medical Director Vincent Qin, established guidelines about complaints which are ‘treatable’ within a video consultation of that duration.’

-During the reservation procedure, patients need to introduce their symptoms and background information, so the doctor can start the conversation prepared.
+During the reservation procedure, patients enter their symptoms and background information, so the doctor can start the conversation.
 During the first two minutes of the conversation, the doctor asks additional questions, so as to ensure that the complaint can be treated within the video consultation.
 ‘This to avoid that the doctor determines in the middle of the conversation that the complaint requires a physical visit.
 When this is the case, the consultation stops immediately and the patient does not need to pay anything.’

 Is there a risk that patients will ‘abuse’ this system to get a prescription easily?
 ‘Given that the conversation can last up until 10 minutes, the doctor has 10 minutes time to ask questions about the prescription’, says Sidar Ok.
 ‘Today these prescriptions are still sent by regular mail, in the near future this will be done electronically.
 In 2017 this will be possible to do via Recip-e.’